ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
 How far along?
 All components tested now assuming needed StoneKey shaders for visuals.

+This is your headstart.
+If you do not want to take it, you do not have to.

 Zero cost.
 Zero computational cost.
 Not using cycles in costs.
 Zero!
 Old methods.
 New technology.
 We are friendly.